emills/redmine-plugin-auto-increment/README.md

 The plugin is intended for use in wiki documents which include ordered lists (such as procedures) which are too large for the standard ordered list syntax (#).

+## Compatibility

+There are no known conflicts or incompatibilities between this plugin and any version of Redmine.
+It is fully tested on the following versions using Ruby 1.9.3:
+* 0.8.4
+* 2.2.3

+If any version incompatibilities are found, please submit an issue.

 ## Installation

 ```